 2 Are there limits on the fees and interest funders can charge?

-As mentioned in question 1, third-party litigation funding is not permitted in this jurisdiction.
+Third-party litigation funding is not currently permitted in this jurisdiction.
 As such, there are no limits.

 3 Are there any specific legislative or regulatory provisions applicable to third-party litigation funding?